 – Emotions direct our attention

 While feelings help us react the right way to situations and events, emotions are what grab our attention in the first place.
 In a way, they precede feelings, triggering them.
-But the most important factor here is there ability to divert our focus, which is exactly what motivation does for us, too.
+But the most important factor here is their ability to divert our focus, which is exactly what motivation does for us, too.

 When we are motivated, then our focus shifts from procrastination to action.
 Motivation, just like emotions, helps us notice the important events and factors we will need to achieve our goals.
 This could be an invitation, a letter, or a detail we would normally skip through.